Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Abstract

 \section{Abstract}

-We propose Re-FORC, an adaptive reward prediction method that, given a context, enables prediction of the expected future rewards as a function of the number of future thinking tokens.
+We propose Re-FORC, an adaptive reward prediction method that, given a query, enables prediction of the expected future rewards as a function of the number of future thinking tokens.
 Re-FORC trains a lightweight adapter on reasoning models, demonstrating improved prediction with longer reasoning and larger models.
-Re-FORC enables: 1) \textit{early stopping} of unpromising reasoning chains, reducing compute by 26\% while maintaining accuracy, 2) \textit{optimized model and thinking length selection} that achieves 4\% higher accuracy at equal compute and 55\% less compute at equal accuracy compared to the largest model, 3) \textit{adaptive test-time scaling}, which increases accuracy by 11\% in high compute regime, and 7\% in low compute regime.
+Re-FORC enables: 1) \textit{early stopping} of unpromising reasoning chains, reducing compute by up to 26\% compared to fixed-budget cutoffs, while maintaining accuracy, 2) \textit{optimized model and thinking length selection} that outperforms the largest model alone---reaching 1.7 percentage points higher peak accuracy while needing up to 12\% less compute to match the largest model's accuracy, 3) \textit{adaptive test-time scaling}, which increases accuracy by 9.9 percentage points (on average at maximum compute) over confidence-based baselines.
 Re-FORC allows dynamic reasoning with length control via cost-per-token thresholds while estimating computation time upfront.